 A Chemical and Biological Engineering Center is part of the new Jennie Smoly Caruthers Biotechnology Building, opened in spring 2012 on CU-Boulder's East Campus.
-A campaign to raise $10 million in private and corporate support for the center is critical to the future of our Chemical and Biological Engineering (ChBE) Department, which has seen explosive enrollment growth and therefore the need to move to updated facilities.
+Our Chemical and Biological Engineering Department has seen explosive enrollment growth and therefore the need to move to updated facilities.

 Over the past five years, ChBE has seen tremendous growth and excellence in teaching and research: